-Chest Pain - For patients with Chest Pain the provider may encourage the patient to chew one adult or 2 low-does aspirins (if signs suggest the patient has myocardial infarction and if the patient doesn't have allergies to aspirin).
-If the provider is unsure or uncomfortable with such administration of aspirin, then the patient can be referred to EMS.
+Treatment: For patients with chest pain, the provider may encourage the patient to chew one adult or 2 low-dosage aspirins (if signs suggest the patient is having a myocardial infarction, or heart attack, and if the patient doesn't have allergies to aspirin).
+If the provider is unsure or uncomfortable with giving the victim aspirin, wait for guidance from 911 personnel.